 Hope in a Ballet Shoe

-One woman’s extraordinary journey from the bullets of Sierra Leone to the ballet of New York.
+Hope in a Ballet Shoe: Orphaned by war, saved by ballet: an extraordinary true story, by Elaine and Michaela DePrince is the stunning biography of Michaela’s journey from the bullets of Sierra Leone to the ballet of New York.

 Join Faber Members for 10% off your first order.

 Hope in a Ballet Shoe tells the story of Michaela DePrince.
-Growing up in war-torn Sierra Leone, she witnessed atrocities that no child ever should.
-Her father was killed by rebels and her mother died of famine.
-Sent to an orphanage, Michaela was mistreated and saw the brutal murder of her favourite teacher.
+Growing up in war-torn Sierra Leone, she witnesses atrocities that no child ever should.
+Her father is killed by rebels and her mother dies of famine.
+Sent to an orphanage, Michaela is mistreated and she sees the brutal murder of her favourite teacher.

 And yet . . .
 Today, Michaela DePrince is an international ballet star, dancing for The Dutch National Ballet at the age of nineteen.
 This is a heart-breaking, inspiring autobiography by a teenager who shows us that, beyond everything, there is always hope for a better future.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.